WaveEdu/wave-edu/server/README.md

 In dev mode server restarts automatically every time you save a file.

 `seed.ts` is used to fill the database with fake data.

+## Implement a new feature

+> in each folder ther is `_template.ts` file that you can copy and rename to start a new file
+> commit each step

+1. Create a new branch from `dev` branch
+2. Implement your feature
+   1. create the functions in `src/db` to interact with the database
+   2. create the functions in `src/controllers` to interact with the client
+   3. create the routes in `src/routes` to handle the requests
+3. Test your feature